Where Should You Position An Air Purifier? 12 Top Tips

 10. Should the air purifier be on the floor?
 Keep it off the ground

 This is not a good idea.
-It is recommended that you place an air purifier at an elevated position, at least 3 feet from the ground.
-If you can be able to place it at 5 feet above the ground, that would be perfect.
+It is recommended that you place an air purifier in an elevated position, at least 3 feet from the ground.
+If you can place it 5 feet above the ground, that would be perfect.

-The idea is to place the air purifier in the place where it will have access to a lot of air.
+The idea is to place the air purifier in a place where it will have access to a lot of air.
 Can I put my air purifier on a table?
 If you have been asking this, the answer is a resounding yes.
-In fact, it is recommended.
+It is recommended.

 On the table, the purifier will pump out clean air all around you.
 However, do not place it too close to you.